 24 Hours Ahead:

-- Store slices onion, in cold water (keep them crisp).
+• Store sliced onion in cold water (keep them crisp).

 The Night Before:

-- Collect the dish but do not bake.
-Cover tightly, fridge it.
+• Collect the dish but do not bake.
+Cover tightly and refrigerate it.

 Transport Pro Tip:

-- If possible, bake at the host’s house.
-Nothing beats with fresh-to-oven.
+• If possible, bake at the host’s house.
+Nothing beats fresh-from-the-oven.

-- No oven use?
-Keep it toasty in a portable cooker – or bundle it in thick towels like the treasured side dish it is.
+• Are you unable to use an oven?
+Keep it toasty in a portable cooker—or bundle it in thick towels like the treasured side dish it is.